LIT-Protocol/LitGrants/README.md

 Get inspired by taking a look at our [Request for Ecosystem Proposals.](https://litprotocol.notion.site/Lit-Request-for-Ecosystem-Proposals-ae3f31e7f32c413cbe0b36c2fe53378d)

 ## Small Grants
-Capped at $3,000, small grants are aimed at projects that are limited in scope, in early stages or have a short timeline.
+Capped at $2,500, small grants are aimed at projects that are limited in scope, in early stages or have a short timeline.
 These grants are for smaller teams (individual developers, non-profits, and/or researchers).
 We are looking for projects that have implemented Lit into a project and are looking to prototype or build additional functionality.

+We would also love to support education within the web3 ecosystem.
+We are looking for tutorials, guides, video pieces, and visuals that incorporate Lit.
+The education grants are capped at $1,000.

 Projects are expected to be complete within 2 months.